Yagotzirck/ipfsEth_fileManagement/README.md

 If you executed all the previous steps correctly, your default browser will start up automatically with the DApp screen on it (if not, it should be accessible by inserting **localhost:3000** in the address bar) and the DApp is now ready to be used.

-If you want other users to use the DApp by connecting to the same smart contract you deployed, you should let them install/configure only the frontend (see the **Installation** and **Frontend setup** sections above), sending them the ABI and contract address files to be placed in the subfolder

-**./ipfs_mgmt_frontend/src/contracts/**